Chluest/stardrawn/README.md

 # ✦ Stardrawn ✦

 A collaborative random entry picker with real-time sync.
-Let the stars decide.
+Create a shared room, add entries with friends, and let the stars decide.

 ## Live Demo
 [stardrawn.vercel.app](https://stardrawn.vercel.app)

+## How It Works
+stardrawn uses a FastAPI backend with WebSockets to maintain persistent connections between clients in the same room.
+When a user adds, removes, or picks an entry, the change is broadcast in real time to all connected participants via WebSocket events.
+Room state is persisted in PostgreSQL so rooms survive reconnections and page refreshes.

 ## Features
 - Create a shared room and invite friends via URL